tlawson49/Minecraft/README.md

 Spectator mode allows players to fly through blocks and watch gameplay without directly interacting.
 Players do not have an inventory, but can teleport to other players and view from the perspective of another player or creature.
 This game mode can only be accessed within Java Edition and Console Legacy Editions.

-yer dies in a hardcore world, they are no longer allowed to interact with it, so they can either be put into spectator mode and explore the world or delete it entirely.[52]
-This game mode can only be accessed within the Java Edition.[53]
+yer dies in a hardcore world, they are no longer allowed to interact with it, so they can either be put into spectator mode and explore the world or delete it entirely.
+This game mode can only be accessed within the Java Edition.

 #### Multiplayer